FernandoC137/Executables/README.md

 * Run a selected application or execute all sequentially.
 * Remove applications from the launcher.
 * Modern UI with CustomTkinter.
+* using JSON to handle the paths of each executable
 ## Installation

 If you want to run the Python source: